consistent94/consistent94/README.md

-- 👋 Hi, I’m Seb
+- 👋 Hi, I’m Seb, based in London.
-- 👀 I’m interested in technology, history, cycling and art
+- 👀 I’m interested in technology, history, cycling and art.
 - 📫 How to reach me?
 Drop me an email on sebwilczega@gmail.com